 Still have questions?
 We have answers!
 Check out our Frequently Asked Questions for everything you need on SpiderOak

-Zero knowledge means that only you are able to access the data in a readable format.
-This means that anytime you publicly "share" files online, they're no longer zero knowledge.
-Information that has been placed in a share room is not zero knowledge for as long as the share room exists, since other users can access it without knowing your username and password.
-You can password protect your share room, but the files within it are temporarily stored in plaintext and are therefore no longer zero knowledge.
+Zero-Knowledge means that only you are able to access the data in a readable format.
+This means that anytime you publicly share files online, they're no longer Zero-Knowledge.
+Information that has been placed in a ShareRoom is not Zero-Knowledge for as long as the ShareRoom exists, since other users can access it without knowing your password and the email address associated with your account.
+You can password protect your ShareRoom, but the files within it are temporarily stored in plaintext and are therefore no longer Zero-Knowledge.

-However, creating a share room does not violate the zero knowledge of any of your other data.
-Only the files which have been specifically placed in the share room are accessible without your username and password.
-Files in the share room are temporarily stored and cached in plaintext, whereas the rest of your account is never stored on our servers in plaintext.
+However, creating a ShareRoom does not violate the Zero-Knowledge of any of your other data.
+Only the files which have been specifically placed in the ShareRoom are accessible without your password and the email address associated with your account.
+Files in the ShareRoom are temporarily stored and cached in plaintext, whereas the rest of your account is never stored on our servers in plaintext.